 What classes are a part of the Learning Communities?

 Our Learning Communities have been designed to assist you with your pathways in English, math, and English as a Second Language (ESL).
-For Fall 2016, the Learning communities are:
+As Fall 2018, the Learning communities are:

 Why do I want to be a part of this program – what are the benefits?

 The Express to Success Program (ESP) provides the opportunity for you to move through the required classes quickly.
 Think of ESP as an express lane allowing you to get through the classes that lead to college-level courses more quickly.
 For example, in one semester you can complete Math 107 (Intermediate Algebra) and Math 117 (Statistics) in the same semester.
 Or you can complete English 98 and 110 in the same semester!
 In addition to proven success academically, some of the benefits are: